polyfish42/lyle/README.md

 ### Database

-Lyle's ORM works with SQLite3, so you'll need to first write a .sql file to seed your database.
+Lyle's ORM works with PostgreSQL, so you'll need to first write a .sql file to seed your database.
 Once done, put that file in your root directory and put it's filename in `lib/model_base/db_connection.rb`.
 Include your desired db name as well.

 ```
 SQL_FILE = File.join(ROOT_FOLDER, 'PUT_YOUR_SQL_FILE_NAME_HERE')
-DB_FILE = File.join(ROOT_FOLDER, 'PUT_YOUR_DB_FILE_NAME_HERE')
+DB_FILE = File.join('PUT_YOUR_DB_NAME_HERE')
 ```

 Your database will automatically be created when you run the server.